 While originally from Australia, Adam relocated from the US where he was principal of his own landscape design studio in the New York Metropolitan area for over 10 years.
 Being solely responsible for all facets of landscape architecture, Adam specialised in construction management and the preparation of detailed design aspects.
 He considers achieving clarity of expression throughout the entire design and construction process paramount to ensuring successful projects and brings this conviction to the firm.
 Adam received his BA (Hon) in Landscape Architecture from Cook College, Rutgers University in 2001.

 Following completion of a BA in film studies with history of art, architecture and design, Joe worked in the film industry for 7 years.
 Initially involved in production and development, he moved into film landscaping through a desire to connect physically with projects and materials.
 Over the next 5 years, Joe worked on a wide range of film sets, among them landscapes for the Harry Potter and Marvel franchises and alongside directors such as Steven Spielberg and Tim Burton.
-In 2012, he was part of a team in charge of realising the “green and pleasant land” sequence of the London Olympic Opening Ceremony, which involved recreating the English countryside within the east London stadium.
+In 2012, he was part of a team in charge of realising the opening sequence to the London Olympic Opening Ceremony, which involved recreating the English countryside within the east London stadium.
 In 2015, Joe completed an MA in landscape architecture at Greenwich University before joining Todd Longstaffe-Gowan to pursue an interest in less transient and more horticulturally focused landscape design.

 After a one year apprenticeship at Kensington Palace Gardens, Hugo enrolled at the Inchbald School of Garden Design where he gained a distinction in diploma as well the Director’s Award.
 He subsequently spent a year working for Arabella Lennox-Boyd, where he gained valuable experience in master-planning and planting design.
 He undertook his BA in landscape architecture at the University of Greenwich, graduating with honours in the summer of 2016.
 He joined Todd Longstaffe-Gowan in October 2016.